ItaySarfaty/ItaySarfaty/README.md

 As a UI/UX developer, I have a keen passion for designing intuitive applications utilizing a human-centric approach.

-I know the importance of developer experience.
-Modular, easy-to-understand code is essential for project success.
-Keeping this in mind, I strive to write well-structured and efficient code to promote collaboration and enable scalability.

 # My website!
 [itaysarfaty.com](https://itaysarfaty.com)